prakhar897/awesome-wordle/README.md

 [Globdle](https://globle-game.com/game) - Wordle with geography-based guessing game where players are tasked with guessing the name of a country.

 [Worldle](https://worldle.teuteuf.fr/) - The game will show you an outline of a country, along with some basic facts about it, and challenge you to name which one it is.

+[Pokle](https://poklegame.com/) - Wordle but you have to guess poker board cards